Schiller40/ozone/docs/message.md

 # Changelog
+- 0.0.3: Unified styles and other resources.
+They can either be http(s), data or a path relative to the slide directory.
+Also, special styles have been removed ($contain, $cover etc.)
 - 0.0.2: start and duration is now an object within an array.
 Otherwise multiple slideshows would've been necessary to show the slideshow for different durations at different times/dates.
 Also added support for additional styling information (for images and videos)
 - 0.0.1: first version